Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_statistical_inference/README.md

 design/conduct of our analysis?
 - How randomn is our data and how do we use or adjust for it?
 - Are we estimating mechanism or a phenomena in the study?

+## Goals of inference

+- 1. Quantifying the uncertainty of an estimate of a population behaviour (the proportion of people who wit vole for a candidate in an election).
+- 2. Determining if a population quantity as a benchmark value ("is the treatment effective?
+- 3. Infering a mechanistic relationship when quantitas are measured with noise ("What is the slope of Nigerian income masticity for luxury goods?
+- 4 Determining the impact of a policy?
+(If we increase lockdown intensity, will COVID-1 spread reduce?")

+## Key terms to note

+- Randomization
+- Bouncing unobserved may confound inferences of interest
+- Random sampling

+Obtaining data that is representative of the population
+- Sampling modes

+"Creating a model for the sampling process (iid)-independent and identically distributed
+- Hypothesis testing
+Decision making under uncertainly
+- Confidence intervals
+Qualifying uncertainty in an estimation
+- Study design
+Designing as experiment to minimize biases and variability
+- Nonparametric bootstrapping
+the process of using the data to create inferences, with minimal model assumptions

+## Significance testing

+A type of statistical inference is called significance testing in which a hypothesis is tested using an appropriate statistical model, with associated tests of significance.